Conventions

 Pysmo assumes SI

 units throughout, even where other conventions are common in seismology.
-This
+This is

-is also consistent with e.g. scipy.constants.
+also consistent with e.g. scipy.constants.
 A notable example is

-depth, which is in metres (positive
+depth, which is in metres (positive downward

-downward from the surface) — many seismological tools use kilometres instead.
+from the surface) — many seismological tools use kilometres instead.

 Time

 Pysmo uses pandas datetime types throughout.
-They behave similarly to
+They behave similarly to built-in

-time are always pandas.Timestamp objects with
+always pandas.Timestamp objects with

 tzinfo set to

 UTC.
-All times
+All times are

-Time intervals such as the sampling interval are always
+intervals such as the sampling interval are always

 pandas.Timedelta objects.